1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What does UC stool look like?

-Stools may be loose, frequent, and contain visible blood or mucus, especially during flare-ups.
+During flare-ups, stools can be loose, frequent, and have visible blood or mucus.

 Should I avoid NSAIDs?